dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-22-two-intervention-points-for-fastest-flow.md

 ---
-title: Two intervention points for fastest flow
+title: Two intervention points for the fastest flow
 ---
 I cannot have a fast feedback loop if I don't have small batches.
 But, I can have a long feedback loop even if I have small batches.